valeryjuli/cpu_monitor/README.md

 - The fetching of the backend information needs to be more error-proofed with a better error handling
 - An UI/UX baseline could be defined to unifify cards design, color schema and buttons for a better experience
 - The components need to be tested deeply and under high stress, for example plotting points on a high frequency
+- The configuration of frequency of BE requests, number of points on chart, number of alerts, overload thresholds could be user defined parameters or interactive buttons to add more value to the dashboard